 - Stiffer frame — 50% improved lateral rigidity

-Yamaha addressed the tendency of the old MT-09 to dive into corners and generally feel like the engine outclassed the chassis by stiffening the frame and significantly upgrading the forks.
+Yamaha addressed the tendency of the old MT-09 to dive into corners and generally feel like the engine outclassed the chassis by stiffening the frame and significantly upgrading the fork.

 Yamaha has also reduced the tendency for the MT-09 to pitch with revised settings for the forks to complement the stiffer, lighter frame, optimising for a smoother, more controlled ride.

 The new MT-09 is also 4kg (8 lbs) lighter, with a wet weight of 189 kg (417 lb).
 That’s super light, especially considering the power!
 They get this weight with a lighter aluminium frame.
 Yamaha has also targeted rigidity, saying they’ve increased lateral rigidity by 50% (not sure what the metric is), adding to straight line stability.

 2. Throttle Improvements — Ride by Wire; Cruise control on the SP